Ephemerish/kennethharoldpanis/src/content/projects/marine-communication-network.md

 - [Technical Documentation](https://docs.your-project.com)

 ---

+**P.S.** It's not included in the paper, but one assumption affecting SNR rapidly is because we are sending big data, we need to make it more concise so that requires a more sophisticated algorithm in compressing and decompressing the data.

 *This project represents the successful application of LoRa wireless technology for maritime safety, demonstrating how modern IoT solutions can address real-world challenges faced by fishing communities in the Philippines.*